sidebase/nuxt-auth/docs/guide/local/quick-start.md

 ## Token

 The `local` and `refresh` providers are both based on exchanging access tokens with your backend.
-NuxtAuth expects an access token to be provided by the `signIn` endpoint, which will then be saved into the session to authenticate futhur requests to e.g. `getSession`.
+NuxtAuth expects an access token to be provided by the `signIn` endpoint, which will then be saved into the session to authenticate further requests to e.g. `getSession`.

 The configuration of the `token` properties depend on how your backend accepts and returns data.
 The options are designed to be as adaptable as possible, to account for many different types of backends.